 - High-altitude Rocky Mountain Pleistocene cave faunas

 The collection holds about 16,000 specimens.
-Among the Paleozoic plants, the Pennsylvania-aged collection is particularly significant, especially the Cannelton/Mansfield, Lacoe, and Oleksyshyn collections.
+Among the Paleozoic plants, the Pennsylvanian-aged collection is particularly significant, especially the Cannelton/Mansfield, Lacoe, and Oleksyshyn collections.
 Tertiary holdings include collections made by invertebrate and vertebrate paleontologists from localities previously unknown to paleobotanists and the excellent and large collection of Green River flora.

 Our collection from Monte Bolca, Italy, is the largest in the country and is of great value for study and exhibit.
-Other excellent European holdings are those from Gelinden, Belgium; and Armissan, France, both valuable research collections.
+Other excellent European holdings are those from Gelinden, Belgium and Armissan, France, both valuable research collections.